SiloCityLabs/esp32-dikale-dryer/README.md

 | PETG | 60 | 20 | 4h |
 | ABS | 65 | 20 | 4h |
 | Custom |  |  |  |

+## License

+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License - see the [LICENSE.md](LICENSE.md) file for details